dwilkie/devise_paypal/README.markdown

 This will create a configuration file where you can put your paypal api credientials.

 Note: to enable the Paypal Permissions API you must file a ticket [here](https://www.paypal.com/mts).
-See the this [document](https://www.x.com/community/ppx/permissions) for further details.
+See this [page](https://www.x.com/community/ppx/permissions) for further details.

 ## Usage

 ### Model Configuration

-Using the `devise` method add the `paypal_authable` and/or `paypal_permissions_authable` to your model.
+Using the `devise` method, add the `paypal_authable` and/or `paypal_permissions_authable` to your model.

     class User < ActiveRecord::Base
       devise paypal_authable, :paypal_permissions_authable